BrianLusina/PythonSnips/algorithms/search/binary_search/split_array_largest_sum/README.md

 ### Space Complexity

-The time complexity of this solution is O(1) because only constant space is used.
+The space complexity of this solution is O(1) because only constant space is used.